 Is there a Caribbean destination that does not get hurricanes?
 Never say never!
 St. Vincent and the Grenadines are "typically" below the hurricane corridor, and many yachts relocate there for the summer months.

 What happens if I am on a yacht charter and a hurricane is coming?
 The good thing about hurricanes is that we typically have a lot of advance warning.
 Your captain will want to move the yacht to a secure location and will recommend that you terminate the charter.

 What happens if the charter is canceled or interrupted due to a hurricane?
-We recommend two things: 1) Make sure that you have a hurricane addendum in your yacht charter agreement; this clearly spells out the cancellation terms for both parties, and 2) Purchase trip cancellation/interruption insurance.
+We recommend two things: 1) Make sure that you clearly understand the cancellation terms, and 2) Purchase trip cancellation/interruption insurance.
 This costs about 3-5% of the charter fee and is well worth it for peace of mind.